dhicks6345789/password-changer/README.md

 As a Python / Flask project, it is quite simple.
 There is the one Python file and one HTML file, that's pretty much it.
 Bootstrap library files are loaded from a CDN.
 Login tokens are passed to the API by JavaScript, there are no cookies used.

 Password Changer can be run in test mode straight from the command line.
 An installation script is included for Windows that installs and configures the Waitress WSGI server as a system service, hopefully meaning the project is ready to run in production situations.

-Password Changer is designed to sit behind a reverse proxy server, something that handles HTTPS.
-This could be an instance of [Apache](https://httpd.apache.org/), [nginx](https://nginx.org/), [Caddy](https://caddyserver.com/) or similar, or an ingress service such as [Cloudflare Tunnel](https://www.cloudflare.com/en-gb/products/tunnel/) or [ngrok](https://ngrok.com/).

 ## Installation